 For any significant goal in life, seeing the shore, the final destination, is mission-critical to your success.
-Having a solid vision and a picture of your end goal is super important.
+A solid vision and a picture of your end goal are super important.
 If you have a strong enough “why” behind your goal, and if you can see the result of your goal in your mind’s eye or feel it, you can move mountains.

 When you can see the finish line, you have hope once again.
 Hope is that extra something you need that gives you the last energy push to reach a seemingly impossible goal.
 Watch a running race sometime.
-Just about everybody picks up the pace no matter how tired they are when the finish line is in sight.
+Everybody picks up the pace no matter how tired they are when the finish line is in sight.

 Said another way, hope is the emotion you need to access to cross the

 finish line to reach your destination and, therefore, your God-given potential.

 Have you given up a few feet from your goal?
 Do you need hope once again to cross the finish line of your dreams?
 Are you willing to give your goal or plan one more try?

 If you can find a way to see the finish line, like the final

 shore illustrated above, the extra energy burst will come to win your race.
 Seeing